 Unmasking Impersonation Scams

-As part of , we're joining and the as to delve into the shadowy realm of impersonation scams.
+As part of Scam Awareness Week, we're joining Scamwatch and the ACCC as an official partner to delve into the shadowy realm of impersonation scams.
 We focus on uncovering the essential tactics for identifying scams in your daily digital life, verifying authenticity and real-life examples.

 Impersonation scams can be extremely sophisticated, be it impersonation of government officials, well-known companies, or even those closest to you.
 Remember those “Hey mum” text messages?
 We do!